kyuhyoung/ObjSequenceViewer/README.md

 # ObjSequenceViewer
-A minimalistic viewer for .obj model sequences
+A minimal viewer for .obj model sequences